Search: 1186 results

 because the time is surely coming when people will say, "How blessed are the women who couldn't bear children and the wombs that never bore and the breasts that never nursed!'

-and could not find his body, but they came to tell us they had actually seen a vision of angels who declared he was alive.
+and could not find His body, but came and told us that they had actually had a vision of angels who said He was alive.

 [Immediately] their eyes were opened [i.e., they were given insight] so they could recognize Him.
 And [just then] He disappeared from their view [Note: The Greek says, "became invisible," suggesting that He vanished miraculously].